kennethloeffler/anatta/README.md

 ### Creating custom systems
 Clientside and serverside systems are each defined in ReplicatedStorage.WorldSmithClient.Systems and ServerScriptService.WorldSmithServer.Systems, respectively.
 Each system runs on its own thread and has access to the **entity-component map** as well as the **component-entity map**.
 Examples of system implementations can be found by looking at the built-in systems defined in ReplicatedStorage.WorldSmithClient.Systems and ServerScriptService.WorldSmithServer.Systems.

+All a system needs to run is a ```Start()```  function within the module's return value.
+The entity-component map and the component-entity map are passed to this function (in that order).

 #### Communicating between components
 Sometimes components need to communicate; this should be done in the systems.
 In general, there are three ways by which components may communicate which each other; [these are described in detail here.](http://gameprogrammingpatterns.com/component.html#how-do-components-communicate-with-each-other) For reference, the built-in systems almost exclusively use the 2nd pattern described in the link.